jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 Believe it or not, we've barely scratched the surface of the power of `yield`.
-For example, while `send` *does* work as described above, it's almost never needed when generating simple sequences like the example above.
+For example, while `send` *does* work as described above, it's almost never used when generating simple sequences like our example.
 Below, I've pasted a small demonstration of one common way `send` *is* used.
 I'll not say any more about it as figuring out how and why it works will be a good warm-up for part two.